avanichyanukroh/beauty-central-portal-prototype/README.md

 ### Beauty Central Portal Prototype

-This repo was created for demo and display purposes.
+This repo was created for demo and display purposes only.